jimliddle/markdown-previewer/README.md

 Click the Install App button (or the install icon in your browser's address bar) to install it to your system.

-## 🛠️ Tech Stack
+## Tech Stack

-This project utilizes modern web standards and lightweight libraries delivered via CDN:
+Modern web standards and lightweight libraries delivered via CDN:

 Styling: Tailwind CSS